UCR-Robotics/ee144/docs/lab2.rst

 You need to make changes under ``run`` function to complete the square trajectory.
 (Hint: honestly, this lab can be done in 10 lines of code if you know what you are doing.)

-- Open a new terminal and go to your ``ee144f22`` package.
+- Open a new terminal and go to your ``ee144f23`` package.
   We will start from a new Python script.

   .. code-block:: bash

-    roscd ee144f22
+    roscd ee144f23
     mkdir scripts
     cd scripts
     touch open_loop.py
     gedit open_loop.py

 - Please copy and paste the following code, then save and close it.
+If you are using M1/M2, please replace the first line of the code with python3.

   .. literalinclude:: ../scripts/open_loop.py
     :language: python